 We are seeking applications which are community led.
-By this we mean that the lead applicant must usually be a community or voluntary sector organisation (see below for exception).
+By this we mean that the lead applicant must be a community or voluntary sector organisation.
 For example a community group, a registered charity or a social enterprise.
 We are keen to encourage partnership working and therefore require applications which include public, private or third sector partners.